Anon11110/Mobile-3D-Gaussian-Splatting/docs/CORE_LIBRARY_DESIGN.md

 ## Summary

-The core library serves as the foundational static library for the Mobile 3D Gaussian Splatting engine, providing essential utilities across five focused modules: Math, Logging, Timer, Virtual File System, and Memory Management.
+The core library serves as the foundational static library for the Mobile 3D Gaussian Splatting engine, providing essential utilities across a number of modules: Math, Logging, Timer, Virtual File System, etc.

 This dependency-free library targets high-performance 3D graphics applications with support for 500K Gaussians at 60fps on desktop and 100K at 30fps on mobile platforms.
 The architecture emphasizes zero-overhead abstractions, clean separation of concerns, and production-ready thread safety while maintaining minimal external dependencies beyond GLM and the standard library.